Master's program

 - develop and test programs, function blocks and functions according to the international standard IEC 61131-3,

-- explain the operation of language elements
+- explain the functionality of the language elements

 - formally document and critically evaluate results.

-Learning outcomes related to program objectives:
+Learning outcomes in relation to the course objectives:

 - Acquire in-depth knowledge in mathematical and scientific areas